strimzi/proposals/005-http-bridge-metrics.md

 * the `metrics` field to add in the `KafkaBridge` custom resource is going to configure the Kafka clients metrics only which could create confusion for the users.
 * JMXTrans integration cannot leverage on bridge HTTP server metrics but only on the Kafka ones.

-### Proposal 1

-This proposal is about exposing the bridge HTTP server metrics via JMX first.
-It will be consistent with having the Kafka clients metrics via JMX as well.

-Removing the embedded JMX to Prometheus collector and using the same approach as we do for the Kafka brokers metrics, using the JMX Exporter as an "agent".

-* both HTTP server and Kafka clients metrics are exposed through JMX.
-* the `metrics` field to add in the `KafkaBridge` custom resource can be used for configuring both bridge HTTP and Kafka metrics.
-* JMXTrans integration can leverage all the bridge metrics.
-* consistency on how we are providing metrics in Strimzi: JMX first, JMX Exporter to make them available via Prometheus, JMXTrans for more different outputs.

-### Proposal 2

-It's quite the same as Proposal 1 with the only difference to leave the embedded JMX to Prometheus collector inside the bridge itself instead of using an external JMX Exporter running as an agent.

 ## Metrics to expose

 ### HTTP server metrics